Twentieth Sunday after Pentecost Year A

 by Kathryn Matthews

-During seminary, we used to do an impression of our dean: we'd put the tips of our index fingers and thumbs together and pull them apart, as if we were stretching a band, and say, "Can you feel the tension?"
+During our seminary years, my classmates and I used to do an impression of our dean: we'd put the tips of our index fingers and thumbs together and pull them apart, as if we were stretching a band, and say, "Can you feel the tension?"
 That question arises a number of times within this text from the book of Exodus, about Moses' conversation with God after the incident of the golden calf.

 A distant and difficult God